Skip Navigation

 On or before the 90th day the DSC was approved, you must present to the Court the following evidence:

-• A certificate of completion of driving safety course (DSC) or motorcycle operator training course (MOC);
+• A certificate of completion of a driving safety course (DSC) or motorcycle operator training course (MOC);

 • Applicant must sign the "Court Copy" certificate;